Barbados Business Investments

-Barbados has been a haven of economic, social and political stability since achieving independence in 1966.
-The country is relatively prosperous with continuing economic growth, a stable currency with an unchanged peg to the US dollar for over 30 years; a developed tourism industry and endowed with a well-educated, productive and trainable workforce.
+Barbados has been a haven of economic, social, and political stability since achieving independence in 1966.
+The country is relatively prosperous with continuing economic growth, stable currency with an unchanged peg to the US dollar for over 30 years, a developed tourism industry, and endowed with a well-educated, productive, and trainable workforce.

-Road and telecommunications infrastructure is strong.
-The geographical location of the island protects it from the threat of major hurricanes and blesses it with a consistent temperature ranging between 75 – 85° F or 24 – 29° C year-round.
+The road and telecommunications infrastructure is stable.
+The geographical location of the island protects it from the threat of significant hurricanes and blesses it with a consistent temperature ranging between 75 – 85° F or 24 – 29° C year-round.

 Barbados Government incentives include: